Feature request #8725

 I hope soon to add "FileMapping" support to gdal-ogr and when approved, another speed up for qgis!

-#79 Updated by Alvaro Huarte almost 11 years ago
+#79 Updated by Alvaro Huarte about 11 years ago

 Bo Victor Thomsen wrote: